twooster/holz/README.md

 I prefer to optimize for the latter case, since it represents how I suspect most people use child-loggers: attach a bit of context (e.g., for a web request), do a bit of logging, and then throw it away.
-Pino is particularly slow for this type of logging, especially nested.
+Pino is particularly slow for this type of logging, especially nested more than once: you pay a large cost for instantiating a child logger, and a lower cost for each logging call.

 Note that Winston has a terrible memory leak and will crash the benchmark suites if run all together.
 Sadface.